PHP-QA-CI: A Comprehensive Quality Assurance Pipeline in a Single Dependency

 ./bin/qa -t phpstan

-The pipeline runs tools in a logical order designed to "fail as quickly as possible," saving time by catching basic issues before running more time-consuming analyses.
+The pipeline runs tools in an order designed to "fail fast."
+It catches basic issues first before running the more time-consuming analyses.

 PHP Version Support

-PHP-QA-CI maintains separate branches for different PHP versions, ensuring compatibility and leveraging version-specific features:
+PHP-QA-CI maintains separate branches for different PHP versions.
+This ensures compatibility and lets you use version-specific features:

 • master - Stable release branch